siduction/sidu-manual/data/de/0522-lamp-sql_de.md

 ~~~
 # mysql_secure_installation

-In order to log into MariaDB to secure it, we'll need the current
+In order to log into MariaDB to secure it, we'll need the
-password for the root user.
-If you've just installed MariaDB, and
+current password for the root user.
+If you've just
-you haven't set the root password yet, the password will be blank,
+installed MariaDB, and you haven't set the root password
-so you should just press enter here.
+yet, the password will be blank, so you should just press
+enter here.

-Enter current password for root (enter for none): «--[Enter]
+Enter current password for root:        «--[Enter]
 OK, successfully used password, moving on...

-Setting the root password or using the unix_socket ensures that nobody can
+Setting the root password or using the unix_socket ensures
-log into the MariaDB root user without the proper authorisation.
+that nobody can log into the MariaDB root user without
+the proper authorisation.

-You already have your root account protected, so you can safely answer 'n'.
+You already have your root account protected,
+so you can safely answer 'n'.

 Switch to unix_socket authentication [Y/n]:   «--[n]
  ... skipping.

-You already have your root account protected, so you can safely answer 'n'.
+You already have your root account protected,
+so you can safely answer 'n'.

 Change the root password?
 [Y/n]:   «--[y]
 New password:             «--[mein_mariadb_root_passwort]
 Re-enter new password:    «--[mein_mariadb_root_passwort]
 Password updated successfully!
 Reloading privilege tables..
 ...
 Success!

-By default, a MariaDB installation has an anonymous user, allowing anyone
+By default, a MariaDB installation has an anonymous user,
-to log into MariaDB without having to have a user account created for
+allowing anyone to log into MariaDB without having to
-them.
-This is intended only for testing, and to make the installation
+have a user account created for them.
+This is intended
+only for testing, and to make the installation go a bit
-go a bit smoother.
+smoother.
 You should remove them before moving into a
 production environment.

 Remove anonymous users?
 [Y/n]:   «--[y]
 ...
 Success!

-Normally, root should only be allowed to connect from 'localhost'.
-This
+Normally, root should only be allowed to connect from
-ensures that someone cannot guess at the root password from the network.
+'localhost'.
+This ensures that someone cannot guess at
+the root password from the network.

 Disallow root login remotely?
 [Y/n]   «--[y]
 ...
 Success!

-By default, MariaDB comes with a database named 'test' that anyone can
+By default, MariaDB comes with a database named 'test'
-access.
-This is also intended only for testing, and should be removed
+that anyone can access.
+This is also intended only for
-before moving into a production environment.
+testing, and should be removed before moving into a
+production environment.

 Remove test database and access to it?
 [Y/n]   «--[y]
 - Dropping test database...